Britt96/YouTubeClone/README.md

 # YouTubeClone
-Clone of YouTube page.
+Clone of responsive YouTube page.
 Built with HTML, CSS, and Bootstrap.
+Purpose of this project is to practice responsive web design and familiarize myself with media queries and Bootstrap grid.